chenxingqiang/secret-learn/doc/support.rst

 Support
 =======

-There are several channels to connect with jax-sklearn developers for assistance, feedback, or contributions.
+There are several channels to connect with secret-learn developers for assistance, feedback, or contributions.

-**Note**: Communications on all channels should respect our `Code of Conduct <https://github.com/chenxingqiang/jax-sklearn/blob/main/CODE_OF_CONDUCT.md>`_.
+**Note**: Communications on all channels should respect our `Code of Conduct <https://github.com/chenxingqiang/secret-learn/blob/main/CODE_OF_CONDUCT.md>`_.

 .. _announcements_and_notification: